FlagOpen/FlagScale/flagscale/serve/README.md

 vllm serve /models/Qwen2.5-7B-Instruct --tensor-parallel-size=1 --gpu-memory-utilization=0.9 --max-model-len=32768 --max-num-seqs=256 --port=4567 --trust-remote-code --enable-chunked-prefill
 ```

 All the args remain the same as vLLM.
-Note that action args without value, like trust-remote-code and enable-chunked-prefill, are located in **action-args** block in config file.
+Note that action args without value, like trust-remote-code and enable-chunked-prefill, are located in **action_args** block in config file.

 ```YAML
 model_args: